chembl/tractability_pipeline_v2/README.md

 ## Installation

-Change to the directory containing this file
+To install the pipeline, change to the directory containing this README file (contains also the setup.py file), then run:

 `pip install .`

-Install cxoracle
+From the same directory, install the PROTAC named entity recognition (NER) model by running:

+`pip install ./ot_tractability_pipeline_v2/en_NER_PROTAC-0.2.5.tar.gz`

+Install cx-oracle (e.g. by running: `pip install cx-oracle`).

 Set the following environment variables:

-`CHEMBL_DB=oracle://address:to@local.chembl`
+`CHEMBL_DB=oracle://address:to@local.chembl` (Note that this is not a valid address and needs to be replaced by your ChEMBL connection.)

 `CHEMBL_VERSION=29`